StartBootstrap/startbootstrap-clean-blog/_posts/2023-07-01-class-thoughts.md

 ---
 tags: [bite, love, Jesus Christ, temptation, strength, power, institute]
 date: 2023-07-01 00:18
+updated: 2023-07-01 00:25
 ---

-Wednesday I had an amazing class on what we have learned recently.
+Wednesday I had an amazing class on what we as a class have learned recently from God.
 Here are points from my notes as well as my own thoughts.

 - Christ overcame temptation because He looked to God.
 - Christ knows you perfectly.